-Generally speaking, an individual with a previously-diagnosed, mild mental health issue who is in good health, capable of using good judgement, and not experiencing side effects from their medication can be approved to dive by their physician.
+Generally speaking, an individual with a previously-diagnosed, mild mental health issue who is in good health, capable of using good judgment, and not experiencing side effects from their medication can be approved to dive by their physician.
 Individuals who have lost the ability to make rational decisions (due to medication or other factors) should not dive.

 The important thing is to have an honest conversation with a medical professional before diving.
 Even with a physician’s approval, you should never dive if you feel ill or dehydrated.